AccelerateHS/accelerate-cuda/DEVLOG.md

 	  be replaced with similar modules but tweaked for BackendClass usage.

+	  Started a SimpleCUDA module that houses a SimpleBackend instance.

 7-1-2014: redoing most changes from the bkit branch into a bkit0-15
 	  branch (that should be up to date with accelerate-cuda 0.15).